Creamy mushroom rice with porcini

 • If you’re picking porcini mushrooms, it’s best to use the mushroom the same day you brought them home.
 Do not keep them for more than two days in the refrigerator (stored in a paper bag).

-• Prefer to clean the mushrooms by hand and dry cloth over washing them with cold water.
-Porcini when washed, absorbs a lot of water, which shortens the storage time and changes the process of cooking.
+• I prefer to clean the mushrooms by hand and dry cloth over washing them with cold water.
+When washed, porcini absorb a lot of water, which shortens the storage time and changes the cooking process.
 Do not wash the rice either.

 • You can make the mushroom rice whole year round with frozen or dried porcini.